b-harvest/cosmos-sdk/x/farming/spec/04_messages.md

     StakingCoins sdk.Coins
 }
 ```

-## **MsgUnstake**
+## MsgUnstake

-- If farmer wants to terminate staking, the farmer can unstake the coins at any time
-- There is no unbonding period of time required to unstake coins from the plan
-- All accumulated farming rewards are automatically withdrawn to farmer when unstake event occurs
+A farmer must have some staking coins in the plan to trigger this message.
+Unlike `x/staking` module, there is no unbonding period of time required to unstake coins from the plan.
+All accumulated farming rewards are automatically withdrawn to the farmer once unstaking event is triggered.

 ```go
 type MsgUnstake struct {